 Foods That Improve Mental Health

-Fatty fish like mackerel, herring, salmon, and sardines offer excellent brain support with important vitamins and minerals like selenium, zinc, omega-3s, and B vitamins.
+Fatty fish like mackerel, herring, salmon, and sardines can help support brain health with important nutrients like selenium, zinc, omega-3 fatty acids, and B vitamins.